droxey/OLD-auth-api-starterpack/README.md

 ## Installation

-1. Fork this repository on GitHub.
-1. Clone your fork locally.
+1. Fork this repository and clone your fork locally.
 1. Open the repository folder in your editor of choice:

     ```bash